BernStZi/SamplingAndEstimation/tutorial/Ex1.md

 6. Add the variable `N` for the population size to your data frame. `N` can be calulated by
 $$N= dweight* pweight *10000*n \text{,}$$ where $n$ refers to the sample size
-7. Create a \R{svydesign} object from the dataset for Sweden using the `survey` package
+7. Create a `svydesign` object from the dataset for Sweden using the `survey` package
 8. Estimate the total and mean of the variable `tvtot`

 ***